rize0528/coffee_measurement/README.md

 ## Arduino dependency

-1. Matrix Math by Charlie Matlack
+1. Matrix Math by Charlie Matlack, if you use MLP model.
+   You don't need Matrix Math for linear regression model.

 ## Wemos D1 Mini